UWrc/UWrc.github.io/docs/tools/dmtcp.md

 This batch script runs the application `python3 do_research.py` and checkpoints it every five minutes.
 It makes the assumption that `DMTCP_CHECKPOINT_DIR` doesn't exist prior to the job starting.

-Jobs utilizing checkpointing can be requeued (either with the `--requeue` SLURM flag or `ckpt` partition automatically requeuing).
+Jobs utilizing checkpointing can be requeued (either with the `--requeue` Slurm flag or `ckpt` partition automatically requeuing).
 This allows for better usage of the `ckpt` partition and shorter request times, both of which get your jobs done quicker!

 :::info Acknowledgements
 This documentation is inspired by [Clemson's DMTCP documentation](https://docs.rcd.clemson.edu/palmetto/software/checkpointing/dmtcp/) and [NERSC's DMTCP documentation](https://docs.nersc.gov/development/checkpoint-restart/dmtcp/).